skeeto/simplegpg/README.md

 archive) are currently unsupported.
 The `-t` (keytype) option doesn't make sense in this context.

+To create the illusion that no keyring is used, a temporary keyring directory is created, the operation is performed, and the keyring is destroyed.
+Currently this keyring is created in the working directory, but a more suitable (and configurable) location should be used instead.
+GnuPG requires a keyring to do anything, so there's no way around it.

 Just as Signify keys have no concept of expiration, punting that question up to the context in which it's used, SimpleGPG keys are generated with no expiration date.
 Perhaps this feature of OpenPGP